 I am an ESRC postdoctoral research fellow at the Oxford Department of International Development and Chatham House Associate Fellow at the Europe Programme.

 My latest research project deals with victims’ redress in post-war Bosnia and Herzegovina, recently published as a monograph The Struggle for Redress: Victim Capital in Bosnia and Herzegovina (2020).

 I am now looking at the wider politics of victimhood and its uses and abuses by illiberal leaders in Europe.
 My general research interests are in political transitions, democratic backsliding, post-war reconstruction, transitional justice and the rule of law in post-war and transitional contexts.
 My main regional expertise is in the former Yugoslavia and Central Europe.
 I am fluent in several local languages and have spent prolonged periods of time living and working in Prague, Belgrade and Sarajevo.

-Jessie has an extensive experience and knowledge of the international development sector, both as an academic and practitioner, especially in South Eastern and Eastern Europe.
-Jessie works across several disciplines (sociology, politics, history and socio-legal studies), using qualitative and fieldwork methods.
+I have an extensive experience and knowledge of comparative politics and the international development sector, both as an academic and practitioner, especially in East Central and Southeast Europe.
+I work across several disciplines (political science, history and socio-legal studies), using qualitative and fieldwork methods.

-Jessie is a committee member of OxPeace (Oxford Peace), seminar convenor at the South East European Studies Oxford (SEESOX) and a Visiting Research Fellow of the Centre for the Resolution of Intractable Conflict (CRIC) at Harris Manchester College, Oxford.
+I am also a committee member of OxPeace (Oxford Peace), seminar convenor at the South East European Studies Oxford (SEESOX) and a Visiting Research Fellow of the Centre for the Resolution of Intractable Conflict (CRIC) at Harris Manchester College, Oxford.